gvwilson/sensibleadventures/coriandel/coriandel.md

 The corner of his mouth quirks up the way it does when he actually thinks something is funny.
 He plucks the letter from my hand and tucks it into his boot.
-He's wearing an old pair I haven't see before, square-toed lace-ups that look the same age the tunnels around us, or maybe even older.
+He's wearing an old-fashioned pair I haven't see before, square-toed lace-ups that look the same age the tunnels around us, or maybe even older.
 "You have everything you need?"

 "Yeah.
 Except an honest teacher.
 But it's a bit too late to look for one now, I suppose."
 I know I sound like a petulant child, but my oath